Save Simms Creek

 • Existence of a confined aquifer (BC Aquifer #847) notably unmentioned by WestUrban or its contracted experts

 WestUrban and their QEPs will be required to adhere to Provincial regulations to ensure an accurate Riparian Areas Protection Regulation report is submitted.
-They need to:
+The Province is suggesting they:

 • Ensure proper delineation and mapping